-- Ensure that xlC is in the PATH of your environment. - Also, set COMPILER\MODE = 32/64 depending on whether you want to build 32/64-bit demo executable or otherwise, respectively.
+- Ensure that xlC is in the PATH of your environment. - Also, set COMPILER\MODE = 64 if you want to build a 64-bit demo executable.

 3.2 Removing the Oracle Database Client Software

 To remove the Oracle Database Client software, delete the instantclient\12\1 directory.